Configure Azure CNI networking in Azure Kubernetes Service (AKS)

 - The cluster identity used by the AKS cluster must have at least Network Contributor permissions on the subnet within your virtual network.
 If you wish to define a custom role instead of using the built-in Network Contributor role, the following permissions are required:

-- AKS doesn't apply Network Security Groups (NSGs) to its subnet and will not modify any of the NSGs associated with that subnet.
+- AKS doesn't apply Network Security Groups (NSGs) to its subnet and won't modify any of the NSGs associated with that subnet.
 If you provide your own subnet and add NSGs associated with that subnet, you must ensure the security rules in the NSGs allow traffic within the node CIDR range.
 For more details, see Network security groups.

 Plan IP addressing for your cluster